vagdevik/Hackathon_2017_IIIT-Sricity/README.md

 # About...
-It is a visual presentation of challenges faced by urban ares due to shortage of water.
+It is a visual presentation of challenges faced in the urban areas due to shortage of water.
 It is an arduino powered prototype using which the visualization of the project was demonstrated.

 ## Salient features of the project
 * It is an integration of hardware and software.